Filariasis

-Filariasis is a filarial infection caused by parasitic nematodes (roundworms) spread by different vectors.
+Filariasis (/,fIl@'raI.@s@s/) is a filarial infection caused by parasitic nematodes (roundworms) spread by different vectors.
 They are included in the list of neglected tropical diseases.

 The most common type is lymphatic filariasis caused by three species of Filaria that are spread by mosquitoes.
 Other types of filariasis are onchocerciasis also known as river blindness caused by Onchocerca volvulus; Loa loa filariasis (Loiasis) caused by Loa loa; Mansonelliasis caused by three species of Mansonella, and Dirofilariasis caused by two types of Dirofilaria.
 All of these worms belong to the superfamily Filarioidea.

 Epidemiology

 In the year 2000, 199 million infection cases of lymphatic filariasis were predicted with 3.1 million cases in America and around 107 million in South East Asia, making up to 52% of the global cases coming from Bangladesh, India, Indonesia, and Myanmar combined.
 While the African nations that comprised around 21% of the cases showed a decrease in the trend over a period of 19 years from 2000 to 2018, studies still proved the global burden of infection to be concentrated in southeast Asia.